 Forza Horizon 4

-Trackmania Turbo was designed with the perfectionist racer in mind, someone who’s obsessed with shaving off seconds from their racing time in order to get the best record possible.
-The game has you putting your skills to the test in over 200 tracks with the option to create your own courses or generate random ones.
+Trackmania Turbo was designed with the perfectionist racer in mind, someone who’s obsessed with shaving off seconds from their racing time to get the best record possible.
+The game has you putting your skills to the test in over 200 tracks with the option to create your courses or generate random ones.

 Turbo comes with four different environments to explore, each adding a new element to gameplay.
 For example, Rollercoaster Lagoon has you racing on gravity-defying magnetic tracks while Canyon Grand has you drifting your way through narrow desert pathways.